Pavel-Hrdina/Zettlkasten/Journal/2024-Jan-12 - Daily Stoic Reflection.md

 2. **What is worrying me?**
 	- You may be worried that you are the most unintelligent person you know, that you can't do anything right and that you are not good enough, that you can't do what you want to do and that you will lose.
 That is what is worrying you and I know it is hard for you, but you must keep pushing like never before, you must keep going so hard that all will think that you are crazy, you must leave all of your worry behind and find the fire in your heart, that you have awakened, again.
 You must nourish it and give it food so it grows, and then you will accomplish all your goals, you will win all thing you desire, but before then you must accept defeat and be reborn like a phoenix from your own ashes!
 3. **How can I decatastrophize today's problems?**
-	- No matter how dark might you think it looks, it's not bad at all, nothing will happen to you, because you will work for it to not be dark, you will see the light that you are looking for in the darkness, and you will follow it until you are ether dead or victorious.
+	- No matter how dark might you think it looks, it's not bad at all, nothing will happen to you, because you will work for it to not be dark, you will see the light that you are looking for in the darkness, and you will follow it until you are either dead or victorious.
 4. **What is within my control and what is not**
-	- The only thing within my controll is my own [[Control Over Judgment|Judgment]]
+	- The only thing within my control is my own [[Control Over Judgment|Judgment]].

 ### Evening